MaksimB96/hangman-pp3-python/README.md

 ### Design Choices
 The game while being run in a terminal has some ascii art and terminal text colour in order to make it pop and be less monotone.

+### Import Choices
+The imports I used (These do not include the imports from my other py files) are as follows:

+1. Gspread - Utilised for spreadsheet manipulation, mainly passwords and ussernames
+2. Colorama - Utilised to provide color distinction and a fun design
+3. Google-auth - Utilised for my credentials
+4. Time - Specifically for the sleep function to sslow the terminal down for users to read.

 ### Structure
 The stucture while being relativly basic, is intuative.
 You are greeted with a login segment, the main game body and then a prompt to restart.
 If yes the loop begins again, if no, you are greeted with 'farewell' art and then retun to the login portion of hangman.